Pediatric Eye Exams

 Clear, precise vision is essential for proper physical development and educational progress in growing children.
 Because their visual system is not fully mature, undiagnosed problems can compound with age if untreated.
 Unrecognized eye problems in children can severely affect development, which is why a pediatric eye exam is immensely important.

-Strong, accurate vision is essential for proper physical development and educational progress in growing children whose visual system isn’t fully mature.
 Equal input from both eyes is required for development of the brain’s visual centers.
-Permanent and irreversible loss of vision may result if their eyes don’t provide a clear, focused image to the developing brain.
-Early detection provides the best opportunity for effective, inexpensive treatment.
+Permanent and irreversible loss of vision may result if a child’s eyes don’t provide a clear and focused image to the developing brain.
+Early detection of these issues provides the best opportunity for effective, affordable treatment.

-If routine screening is normal during the first two years of a child’s life, then the first comprehensive examination by a pediatric ophthalmologist should be around 3 years old.
-Subsequent exams occur periodically throughout the school years, or more frequently as needed.
+However, if routine screening is normal during the first two years of a child’s life, then the first comprehensive examination by a pediatric ophthalmologist should be around 3 years old.
+Subsequent pediatric eye exams should occur periodically throughout the school years, or more frequently if problems develop.

 The comprehensive pediatric eye exam requires dilation of the eyes and includes assessment of visual acuity, refractive error (need for glasses), eye alignment, eye movement and tracking, depth perception, color vision, visual field (peripheral vision), and assessment of all ocular structures.
 This allows our ophthalmologists to develop a deeper understanding of your child’s vision and eye health.
 Additional sophisticated testing is performed when necessary.
 Learn more about what to expect during a comprehensive eye examination for you or your child.